-I could not do this Parikrama, but I gather it is a relatively easy walk through at places it requires you to go up and down.
-The route passes through Khedapati Hanuman Mandir, Omkarnath Ashram, Kedareshwar Temple, Ramakrishna Mission Ashram, Markanda Ashram with 12 meter high image of Sri Krishna, Narmada Kaveri Sangam where Kuber meditated to become king of Yakshas, Rin Mukteshwar Temple, Dharanraj Dwar, Gauri Somnath temple, Patali Hanuman temple, giant statue of Shiva & Siddhanath temple.
+I could not do this Parikrama, but I gather it is a relatively easy walk-through at places it requires you to go up and down.
+The route passes through Khedapati Hanuman Mandir, Omkarnath Ashram, Kedareshwar Temple, Ramakrishna Mission Ashram, Markanda Ashram with a 12-meter high image of Sri Krishna, Narmada Kaveri Sangam where Kuber meditated to become king of Yakshas, Rin Mukteshwar Temple, Dharanraj Dwar, Gauri Somnath temple, Patali Hanuman temple, a giant statue of Shiva & Siddhanath temple.

 Alternatively, you can do this Parikrama by boat.
 The only condition is the river should have enough water to allow boats to go around.

 The Mamleshwar temple, also known as Amleshwar or Amareshwar temple is one half of the Jyotirlinga at Omkareshwar.
 Located on the southern bank of Narmada, near the Gomukh ghat it is on the mainland.
 It is said that your pilgrimage is not complete without visiting this temple.